Sport Coaches’ Handbook

 - Promoting athlete development by enhancing athletes’ psychological and physical growth as well as technical and tactical performance

-- Embracing the crucial characteristics that nurture leadership in coaching
+- Embracing the crucial characteristics that nurture effective leadership in coaching

-The internationally recognized contributors to Sport Coaches’ Handbook collectively represent more than 300 years of coaching experience and bring to the book their passion for coaching.
-No other resource matches this book’s authority, content, and diversity.
+The book’s internationally recognized contributors collectively represent more than 300 years of coaching experience and bring to the book their extensive knowledge of coaching.
 Sport Coaches’ Handbook is the clear choice for coaches and coach educators dedicated to developing and improving coaches and furthering the profession of coaching.

 AudienceSport coaches, coach developers, sport federations, sport organizations, and coaches’ associations.
 Also a resource for college courses and libraries.